saifalfalah/react-handbook/content/es-modules/index.md

 ---
 title: "Introduction to ES Modules"
-seotitle: "ES Modules, the JavaScript Module System"
-date: 2018-06-13T07:06:15+02:00
 description: "ES Modules is the ECMAScript standard for working with modules.
 While Node.js has been using the CommonJS standard since years, the browser never had a module system, as every major decision such as a module system must be first standardized by ECMAScript and then implemented"
-booktitle: ES Modules
-tags: js
-tags_weight: 37
 ---

 ![ES Modules](banner.jpg)

 ES Modules is the ECMAScript standard for working with modules.

-While [Node.js](/node/) has been using the CommonJS standard since years, the browser never had a module system, as every major decision such as a module system must be first standardized by ECMAScript and then implemented by the browser.
+While [Node.js](https://flaviocopes.com/node/) has been using the CommonJS standard since years, the browser never had a module system, as every major decision such as a module system must be first standardized by ECMAScript and then implemented by the browser.

-This standardization process completed with [ES6](/es6/) and browsers started implementing this standard trying to keep everything well aligned, working all in the same way, and now ES Modules are supported in Chrome, Safari, Edge and Firefox (since version 60).
+This standardization process completed with [ES6](https://flaviocopes.com/es6/) and browsers started implementing this standard trying to keep everything well aligned, working all in the same way, and now ES Modules are supported in Chrome, Safari, Edge and Firefox (since version 60).

 Modules are very cool, because they let you encapsulate all sorts of functionality, and expose this functionality to other JavaScript files, as libraries.